 Difficult times ahead

-COVID-19 has changed the way we live and has impacted the world in many ways, some we are yet to fully realise.
-There is still a lot of uncertainty and it is understandable that people may be feeling concerned about the constantly changing alerts and media coverage regarding the effects of this virus.
+COVID-19 has changed the way we live.
+There is still a lot of uncertainty and it is understandable that people may be feeling concerned about the changing alerts and media coverage regarding the effects of this virus.

 While it is important to stay informed and follow the advice regarding keeping yourself and others safe, you also need to look after yourself and possibly others in your family.